TABLE OF CONTENTS

 Parties in juvenile court proceedings and actions against the status of a person are exempt from prior payment of court fees.
 According to national legislation, majority is reached at the age of eighteen.

-However, prior payment of court fees cannot be demanded in proceedings brought in Portuguese courts to which the Regulation applies.
+However, prior payment of court fees cannot be demanded in proceedings brought in Portuguese courts and to which the Regulation applies.
 This is the case whether these proceedings relate to children or to adults, whatever the form of the process and whether or not a maintenance request overlaps with a request on the status of persons (Article 44 of the Regulation).

 The aforementioned rules of the Regulation are directly applicable and extend, internally, the scope of legal aid afforded by national legislation.